makersacademy/CV/README.md

 A fast learner of new technologies who thoroughly enjoys being challenged.

 * Ruby on Rails:
   - Full Stack Rails developer at Zopa.
-Working in an agile team we designed and implemented a replacement debt collection system for defaulted loans.
+Worked in an agile team that designed and implemented a replacement debt collection system for defaulted loans.
 Comfortable working on front-end or back-end solutions.
   - Delivered a solution with Sidekiq to run pdf letter generation as a background job.
 This resulted in a significant performance gain and decoupled pdf generation out into its own area, adding new letter templates is now significantly easier.
   - Moved the whole application (NginX, PSQL, Redis and the Rails app) into Docker containers which made deployments extremely easy.
 Created a makefile so the team could spin up dev, testing and staging environments with a single command.
 A major benefit is that we can test our code using the exact same setup as production.
 * Javascript experience, an example was to use AJAX to refresh a list of letters as they were created.